m-Py/bayesEd/README.md

 Predictions of different priors
 -------------------------------

 The primary strength of the package `bayesEd` is that Bayes factors for different priors can be computed and visualized.
 This may be used for educational purposes, e.g., to teach the Bayes factor to students.
 The following is a gallery for different priors and their predictions.
-I use the data from the example above where I sampled 200 observations:
+I use the data from the example above where I sampled 2x 100 observations from a population null effect:

 ``` r
 ## Use a point hypothesis as the alternative.
 In this case, the argument